Nezruceuil/Dadish-Returns/Assets/README.md

 # Dadish Returns

-Is a Dadish fan game i made i because i didn't wanna wait until the next dadish game came out ! and you can play it for free yey !
+It's a Dadish fan game I made because I didn't want to wait until the next dadish game comes out!

+and you can play it for free yey!

 ## Installation: